Doing intense, focused heavy bag workouts for Muay Thai is easily one of the most overlooked and under utilized aspects of training.

 The heavy bag is often overlooked and sometimes completely ignored by some Muay Thai fighters.
 It’s key to understand that the bag can be your biggest ally to help you improve your power, movement, speed and conditioning, while making you an all-around better fighter… which sounds pretty awesome right?

-So start using the heavy bag the next time you hit the Muay Thai gym and stay away from these common mistakes a high percentage of fighters are cuaght making.
+So, start using the heavy bag the next time you hit the Muay Thai gym and stay away from these common mistakes a high percentage of fighters are caught making.

 Here is a Heavy Bag conditioning circuits that you try today.